 Our entire facility is ISO9001:2008 registered.
 We have maintained this registration since 2011, and continue to adhere to the principles of constantly improving ourselves and our products.

 Bringing the World to Light

 All three of our end markets are driven by bandwidth demand fueled by the growth of network‑connected devices, that included video traffic, cloud computing and online social networking.
 To address this increased bandwidth demand, CATV and telecommunications service providers are competing directly against each other by providing bundles of voice, video and data services to their subscribers and investing to enhance the capacity, reliability and capability of their networks.
 The trend of rising bandwidth consumption also impacts the internet data center market, as reflected in the shift to higher speed server connections.
-As a result of these trends, fiber‑optic networking technology is becoming essential in all three of our target markets, as it is often the only economic way to deliver the desired bandwidth.
+As a result of these trends, fiber‑optic networking technology is becoming essential in all four of our target markets, as it is often the only economic way to deliver the desired bandwidth.

 « Select an application or product type from the left for more information